cerkut/cerkut/README.md

 ### Hi there 👋

-I work on sonic and embodied interaction using model-based, neural sound and motion synthesis.
+I am extending torward Edge AI, based on my work on sonic and embodied interaction using neural sound and motion synthesis.

 🔭 My mission is to bridge X-verse and AI through academic/industrial MLOps practices.